Illustrations by Elda Broglio

 This expression comes from the way a stood-up person stands alone in the middle of somewhere.
 Like a lonely tree in the middle of a dry and depressing yard.
 Well, maybe it’s not that traumatic, but dejar plantado a alguien is definitely not a nice thing to do.
 Not even the plants deserve it.
 I like you, plants, let’s hang soon.

 7. En un abrir y cerrar de ojos

 Literally: “in an opening and closing of eyes”

 Such a fast thing to do, it’s almost unnoticeable.
-Opening and closing your eyes, AKA blinking, how fast do we do that?
-Well, VERY fast.
-And when something can be done in such a tiny amount of time, THEN is when you will use this expression.
+Opening and closing your eyes, A.K.A. blinking, how fast do we do that?
+Well, very fast.
+And when something can be done in such a tiny amount of time, then that is when you will use this expression.
 The Flash does everything this way.

 8. Llueve sobre mojado

 When there’s no point in talking about a subject because there is nothing else to to say about it, well, then “it’s like raining over a wet surface.”
 In other words, it’s pointless.
 The ground is already wet, and the rain is no longer something new or effective.
 There’s a song that carries that title which can explain it better.